-Depending on which side of the hotel you’re staying on, you can also get mountain views.
+Depending on which side of the lodgings you’re staying on, you can also get mountain views.
 If you’re on the opposite side, rooms with private bathrooms and balconies or terraces are also on offer.

-Like many Nara hotels, the Hotel New Wakasa has its own hot spring and massage services.
+Like many Nara hotels, the New Wakasa has its own hot spring and massage services.
 You also get basics must-have amenities such as free WIFI.
 It’s basically everything that you expect with larger than average rooms.

 Piazza Hotel Nara